rajvishwakarma1/CameraApp/README.md

 ﻿# QT Webcam + Player

-A professional, feature-rich webcam viewer and player application built with C++ and the Qt framework, developed as an assignment for VIR Innovations.
+A professional, feature-rich webcam viewer and player application built with C++ and the Qt framework.
 The application provides a live camera feed, buffered playback controls, and a modern, minimal user interface.

 ## Demo